 Motorcyclists Must use headlights at all times and wear a helmet if riding a bike of 125cc or more.

 Roundabouts (traffic circles) Vehicles already in the circle have the right of way.

 Side of the road Drive on the right.

-Hitching is never entirely safe in any country in the world, and we don’t recommend it.
-Travellers who decide to hitch should understand that they are taking a small, but potentially dangerous, risk.
+Hitching is never entirely safe, and we don’t recommend it.
+Travellers who hitch should understand that they are taking a small but potentially dangerous risk.
 People who do choose to hitch will be safer if they travel in pairs and let someone know where they are planning to go.